 Sadly, during the 80s, 90s and even early noughties the silk scarf took and back seat as the rapidly developing craze for poly fabrics, lurid colours, modernity and throw away fashion gripped the western world.
 Sadly, the throw away fashion craze somehow managed to hold on for a lot longer!
 2003 saw the silk scarf re appear thanks to the now famous skull design by Alexander McQueen, slowly brands began to adopt the scarf and its popularity has since been growing both with offerings from the big fashion houses and more unique designs coming from small independent brands.

-I think we are due another scarf renaissance and I believe we on the cusp of one, fashion is becoming more maximalist, colour is in, and vintage is cool again.
+I think we are due another scarf renaissance and I believe we are on the cusp of one, fashion is becoming more maximalist, colour is in, and vintage is cool again.
 Vive la silk scarf (hopefully for another 3369 years)!

 View the Dalliance & Noble silk scarf range here